QuentinAstegiano/PublicArticles/articles/PythonChatGptUnitTest/PythonChatGptUnitTest.md

     return target
 ```

-That litteraly all that is necessary for this task - albeit with a simplistic implementation.
+This simple implementation covers the essential steps for the task.

-The complete source code is available on GitHub :
+The complete source code is accessible on (GitHub)[https://github.com/QuentinAstegiano/PublicArticles/blob/main/articles/PythonChatGptUnitTest/sources/main/test_generator.py]

 ## Testing The Generator

-Let's apply this generator to an example class, say, a simplistic implementation of a todolist :
+Let's apply the generator to an example class – a basic implementation of a to-do list:

 ```python
 from dataclasses import dataclass